fy658/Demo/README.md

 1. Data Entry and Manipulation:
    - You can operate with data just like in Excel, entering information into one or multiple rows.
+   - Click the button to save you data you input.

 2. Formula Application:
    - After inputting a formula, you can drag it horizontally or vertically, just as in Excel.